- Information for the Class of 2018

 - Completion of the Senior Comprehensives

-- MAJORING: Beginning with the class of 2016, students must apply to enroll in the major.
-Amherst College requires enrollment in a major prior to the start of classes in the fall of junior year.
+Beginning with the class of 2016, students must apply to enroll in the major.
+Amherst College requires enrollment in a major prior to the start of Fall classes in their junior year.

 Interested majors should submit to the chair of the Neuroscience Program a 2-3 page written application prior to 5 PM on the last day of classes in the spring semester of sophomore year.
 Students will be notified during the early summer.
 The application must include: